Royal Academy of Music (company): The subscribers

 The duke of Newcastle (left) and the Earl of Lincoln, brothers-in-law as painted by Godfrey Kneller, c.
 1721.

 The capital of £10,000 was divided into 50 shares of £200 each.
 Sixty-three people initially subscribed for shares.
 The issue was rapidly oversubscribed: several took more than one share: Lord Burlington subscribed £1000.
 Otto Erich Deutsch printed a list of 63 names, a later list by Charles Burney carried 73 names.
 The extra ten were perhaps those admitted at the directors' meetings on 30 November and 2 December 1719.
 This would give a total capital of £17,600.

-The first twelve and main subscribers listed, were the Lord Chamberlain Duke of Kent appointed as governor but never on duty as such, followed by the Duke of Newcastle as governor, the Duke of Grafton, the Duke of Portland, the Duke of Manchester the deputy governor, the Duke of Chandos, the Duke of Montrose, the Earl of Sunderland, the Earl of Rochester, the Earl of Berkeley, the Earl of Burlington, the Earl of Litchfield and the Earl of Lincoln.In 1723 the Academy paid a dividend of seven percent.
+The first twelve and main subscribers listed, were the Lord Chamberlain Duke of Kent appointed as governor but never on duty as such, followed by the Duke of Newcastle as governor, the Duke of Grafton, the Duke of Portland, the Duke of Manchester the deputy governor, the Duke of Chandos, the Duke of Montrose, the Earl of Sunderland, the Earl of Rochester, the Earl of Berkeley, the Earl of Burlington, the Earl of Litchfield and the Earl of Lincoln.
+In 1723 the Academy paid a dividend of seven percent.
 It was the only dividend they ever paid.

 Directors

 John Vanbrugh and Colonel John Blathwayt, noted for his musical talents who had studied harpsichord under Alessandro Scarlatti, seem to have been the only two competent directors.
 Other directors were Lord Bingley, Mr James Bruce, Mr Benjamin Mildmay, 1st Earl FitzWalter, Mr Bryan Fairfax, Mr George Harrison, Mr (Thomas?)
 Smith, Mr Francis Whitworth (a brother of Charles Whitworth), Doctor John Arbuthnot, Mr John James Heidegger, the Duke of Queensbury, the Earl of Stair, the Earl of Waldegrave, Lord Chetwind, Lord Stanhope, Thomas Coke of Norfolk, Conyers Darcy, Brigadier-General Dormer, Colonel O'Hara, Brigadier-General Hunter, William Poultney and Major-General Wade.

+The dancing master and choreographer Anthony L'Abbé played a role in the founding of the Royal Academy of Music in 1719, and choreographed productions in 1719-1720.